 We caught a Sunday afternoon lighthouse tour the first week in July.
 The boat ride was fun and the lighthouse tour interesting.
 The total cost of the round trip boat ride and the tour is about $45 per person.
 Part of the fee goes to the National Park Service to support maintaining and improving facilities on the islands.
 In case you are wondering, the cruise ship has bathroom facilities and offers soda pop and snacks for a reasonable price.
 These two bits of factoids are important because there is no bathroom open to the pubic on the island nor is there any water or food available on the island.
 Taking a small backpack for drinks and snacks on the island would be a good idea.

-< < < The "Bayfield Express" has an upper and lower deck.
-On the way out we enjoyed the sea breezes of the upper deck.
+< < < For our trip, we sailed on the "Bayfield Express."
+It has an open upper deck and an enclosed lower deck.
+On the way out to the island we enjoyed the sea breezes of the upper deck.
 There are two bathrooms on board and a modest offering of beverages and snacks.

 On the way to Raspberry Island, we passed by Basswood Island, Hermit Island, and then Oak Island. > > >

 < < < Every direction you could see sailboats enjoying cruising among the islands.